The Monuments of U.S. Criterium Racing

 Cassidy Hickey CCB/LLG

-Brody McDonald, GS Blazers
+Brody McDonald, Blazers

 Alec Briggs, TEKKERZ